BasicWolf/archived-kaylee/doc/firststeps.rst

 Kaylee Nodes utilize the new HTML5 Web Workers [1]_ standard in order to avoid interfering with browser's main JavaScript event loop.
-After registering and subscribing to Kaylee application, a Node has a single job to do: solve given tasks and report the results.
+After registering and subscribing to Kaylee application, a Node has a single job to do: solve the given tasks and report the results.

 .. _firststep_projects_and_tasks: